The Undang Yang Empat Have a Legitimacy Problem

 On 19 April 2026, four men made a declaration that purported to remove a sitting ruler.
-They named no specific offence.
-They followed no constitutional process.
-They had no Ibu Soko mandate.
-And one of them had already been stripped of his own position two days earlier.
+The declaration failed to specify any specific offence, required under Article 10 of the Negeri Sembilan Constitution 1959, and bypassed the full inquiry it required.
+One of them, Mubarak, had already been stripped of his own position two days earlier.

 Unfortunately, the events of April 2026 strained all of them simultaneously.